tseli0s/nvdialog/README.md

 # OS Versions Supported
 ## Windows
 The oldest OS NvDialog has ran on is Windows XP, although some calls did not produce any change / output (But did not fail either).
 The recommended minumum is Windows 7, and any later version should work as expected.
+ReactOS and Wine are both supported but receive only limited testing.

 ## macOS
 The Cocoa APIs used by nvdialog in the respective backend are available through most OS X versions and even NeXTSTEP (Where they originate from).
 However, only recent versions of macOS are known to work well, so only macOS 10.13 and later are considered "supported".

 You might see some deprecation warnings when building nvdialog from source.
 This is expected.
+If your application does not work after a given macOS version, make sure to [file an issue](https://github.com/tseli0s/nvdialog/issues) so that the deprecated APIs can be replaced.

 ## GNU/Linux
 GNU/Linux is not one operating system but a family of thousands of different distributions.
 As such, there's no specific distro requirement.
 The system must provide those however:
 - Gtk3 or some ABI-compatible equivalent.
 Most distributions ship with Gtk3 out of the box and Gtk is quite widespread in the GNU/Linux world, so it is probably installed already.
 - A display server.
-Wayland and X11 are both supported (Through Gtk), and an implementation is required to display the windows on the screen.
+Wayland and X11 are both supported (Through Gtk), and an implementation of either one (Your favourite DE or an X server respectively) is required to display the windows on the screen.
 - Recommended (but not required): A driver that supports hardware acceleration for graphics, like Vulkan, can increase performance massively.

 > [!WARNING]
 > The GNOME desktop environment may ignore the icons you use in the dialog's window on Wayland sessions, showing a generic icon instead.
 You can try setting an application name matching your desktop launcher as a temporary workaround.

-## BSD systems
+## FreeBSD
-Through the `gtk` backend almost all (recent enough) BSD systems with a graphical environment are supported.
-You must install the Gtk+ libraries appropriate for your system.
-It's also recommended (but not required) to use a desktop that supports Gtk well.
-XFCE and KDE are both verified to work nicely with FreeBSD.
-The X11 backend is being worked on to drop the gtk dependency and use X11's libraries directly.

-To ensure stability, support is still considered experimental.
-Although the implementation should work identically between platforms thanks to Gtk+ support, platform-specific configurations may change the expected output.
-Report any issues to the [Issues](https://github.com/tseli0s/nvdialog/issues/) page.

-A known issue is that CMake may struggle to find Gtk+ libraries when building the library.
-You should use `make` instead if you run into issues, written exactly for this purpose.
-You may not be able to configure the library as much with this build method though.

-A future X11 backend based on Xt/Xaw is being considered, as it can remove the `gtk` dependency while still providing graphical dialogs that work with the X server, with minimal memory and CPU footprint.
+Since version v0.10.2, FreeBSD is now an officially supported platform.
+FreeBSD 15 is where nvdialog is being developed, but any modern FreeBSD version (13 and later) should work fine, assuming the presence of the gtk libraries.
+A future X11 backend based on Xt/Xaw is being considered, as it can remove the `gtk` dependency while still providing graphical dialogs that work with the X server, with minimal memory and CPU footprint, and providing better integration with more minimal systems.

 ## Android
 Android support will not be implemented anytime soon.
 You are advised instead to use Android's `AlertDialog` class (through Java), which would achieve the same effect but cut out the C-side middleman, since you'd have to use Java in your application anyways.